-Irrigation is most likely to occur by means of subsurface drip.
+Irrigation is most likely to occur by subsurface drip.
 An automatic scheduling system with soil-moisture monitoring and automatic shut-off during rain periods is preferred for larger irrigation schemes by DEHP, however given the limited scale of this scheme, manual shutoff and management systems are considered appropriate.
 Irrigation should not occur during rain periods, and should be avoided in areas when and where ponding occurs.

 The proposed irrigation parameters for the site are shown in Table 4-1 below.
+Implementation of the irrigation scheme will provide an average irrigation contribution required to irrigate landscaped areas at the site.